k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/tdm_fabric_implementation_environments_setup.md

 - **SYNTHETIC_ENVIRONMENT** - defines the rule-based environment name.
 Default value is **Synthetic**.
 - **AI_ENVIRONMENT** - defines the AI-based environment name.
 Default value is **AI**.

 Both dummy environments must be created and deployed in Fabric with the TDM interfaces.
-In addition, the AI-based environment must be deployed with the following interfaces:
+Additionally, the AI-based environment must be deployed with the following interfaces:

 - **AI_DB** - PostgreSQL DB used as an interface layer between the TDM and the AI processes.
 - **AI_Execution** - HTTPS interface for the Kubernetes layer for the AI processes - training and data generation.